 School Year 2022/23 – First Edition

-The pilot project was conceived in 2023 by We are here Venice ETS with the Wageningen University and the Natural History Museum Giancarlo Ligabue, and involved 6 secondary school classes from the greater Venice area.
+The pilot project was conceived in 2023 by We are here Venice ETS with the Wageningen University and the Natural History Museum Giancarlo Ligabue.
 The project involved 6 secondary school classes from the greater Venice area in an exploration of the lagoon and its fundamental elements, to emphasise each individual element’s value in relation to all the others in a holistic vision.
 During the lagoon excursions, students aged between 11 and 12 compiled a special logbook, the results of which were presented during a public event at the Natural History Museum on 27 May 2023.
 The event was also part of EU Green Week 2023 Programme to raise awareness and educate people about the importance of protecting the environment and promoting sustainable living practices.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101036484 (WaterLANDS).
 This output reflects the views of the authors and the European Commission is not responsible for any use that may be made of the information contained therein.